 - There is a sponsorship fee, which is paid directly to the clinical site upon acceptance of sponsorship;

-- There is a Paramedic Student Handbook which has policies and procedures that are specific to the program because of State and/or National mandates. http://www.ucc.edu/acadmics/paramedic
+- There is a Paramedic Program Manual which has policies and procedures that are specific to the program because of State and/or National mandates. http://www.ucc.edu/acadmics/paramedic

-- To prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains, with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, and/or Emergency First Responder levels.
+- To prepare competent entry-level Emergency Medical Technician-Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains, with or without exit points at the Emergency Medical Technician-Intermediate, and/or Emergency Medical Technician-Basic, and/or First Responder levels;

 Prior to enrollment in the Paramedic Program, students need to have completed all developmental course work in English and math, and received sponsorship from a clinical hospital site.